broadwalksatnight/BluTxt/README.md

 BluTxt Windows
 --------------
-- Currently the Windows version can only take the role of Peripheral
+- Currently the Windows version can only take the role of Central